ziqianp0918/CYOA-project/situations/death.md

+Well duh... you just slip off the edge of the window

+what do you think was going to happen?

-Well you just slip off the edge of the window.
-And landed on the concrete floor, splatter into million pieces.
+You landed on the concrete floor, splatter into million pieces.

 #You died, REST IN PEACE